yurake/pptx_generator/README.en.md

   uv run --extra dev pytest
   ```
 - After testing, check the output directories such as `.pptx/compose/` and `.pptx/gen/` to verify that the expected artifacts have been generated.
-- Refer to `tests/AGENTS.md` for the detailed testing policy.
+- For detailed testing policy, please refer to `tests/AGENTS.md`.

-## Document Guide
+## Documentation Guide
 - `AGENTS.md`: Common rules that coding agents must follow and links to related documentation.
-- `docs/README.md`: Entry points to categories under `docs/` and links to detailed materials.
+- `docs/README.md`: Guidance to the categories and detailed documentation under `docs/`.
-- `docs/requirements/requirements.md`: Current business/functional requirements.
+- `docs/requirements/requirements.md`: Current business and functional requirements.
 - `docs/design/design.md`: Design overview of the 4-stage pipeline and major components.
-- `docs/runbooks/runbooks.md`: Procedures for operations, releases, troubleshooting, etc.
+- `docs/runbooks/runbooks.md`: Procedures for operations, releases, and troubleshooting.
-- `docs/policies/policies.md`: An index summarizing the update procedures and reference order for policy documents.
+- `docs/policies/policies.md`: An index summarizing the update procedures and reference order for policy documents as a whole.
-- `tests/AGENTS.md`: Guidelines for additional rules and test case design per testing hierarchy.
+- `tests/AGENTS.md`: Guidance on additional rules and test-case design per test level.

 ## Support and Inquiries
-- For release, support, and story outline operations, as well as other related procedures, refer to the individual procedures under `docs/runbooks/`.
+- For individual procedures such as release, support, and story skeleton operations, please refer to the `docs/runbooks/` directory.

 ## License
 - This project is provided under the MIT License.
-For details, please refer to the `LICENSE`.
+For details, please refer to `LICENSE`.